drupov/d8-panels/README.md

 Run `lando composer install` inside the root folder to get files needed for your Drupal installation.

-Run `lando drush si config_installer --db-url=mysql://drupal8:drupal8@database/drupal8 --account-pass=admin --yes` inside your `/web` folder.
+Run `lando drush si config_installer --db-url=mysql://drupal8:drupal8@database/drupal8 --account-pass=admin --yes`
+inside your `/web` folder.

+## Style plugin

+Edit the configuration of the pane in /admin/structure/page_manager/manage/test_page/page_variant__test_page-panels_variant-0__content?js=nojs to see the style option appearing in the pane configuration.